 · Contact information including your email address, postal address and telephone number.

-· Other information relevant to customer surveys and/or offers provided by us.
+· Other information relevant to us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.